hanaatinaf/springboot-ecommerce-api/capstone-starter-files/capstone-api-starter/README.md

 # Grocery App API (simple guide)

-A Spring Boot + MySQL backend for a grocery storefront.
-Basic English, step by step, with class map and demo script.
+A Spring Boot + MySQL backend for a grocery storefront

 ## 1) What this app does
 - Shows products and categories